Joint Entrance Exam is being conducted from last 5 decades & it has been one of the most controversial exams in India.

 But the decision is yet to be made.

-2. As per the recently released notification in the month of July 2018, the National Testing Agency will take over the charges of exam convener body of JEE Main.
-Therefore, from 2019, JEE Main Exam will be held twice and only in the online mode.
+2. As per the notification released in the month of July 2018, the National Testing Agency will tool over the charges of exam convener body of JEE Main.
+Therefore, from 2019, JEE Main Exam is held twice and only in the online mode.

-The recent announcement says that the 1st session of JEE Main exam will be held in January 2019 and the second session would be held in April as it is held every year.
+The 1st session of JEE Main exam was held in January 2019 and the second session was held in April as it is held every year.

 You can check the detailed information here - NTA Replaces CBSE.

-3. Recently, on 13th June 2018, as per the instructions of MHRD, IIT Kanpur is going to issue a fresh merit list for Joint Entrance Exam Advanced (JEE) 2018 due to the low number of qualifiers in the examination this year.
-The ministry has asked the Joint Admission Board to issue a supplementary merit list for the JEE Advanced 2018 admission.
+3. On 13th June 2018, as per the instructions of MHRD, IIT Kanpur issued a fresh merit list for Joint Entrance Exam Advanced (JEE) 2018 due to the low number of qualifiers in the examination this year.
+The ministry asked the Joint Admission Board to issue a supplementary merit list for the JEE Advanced 2018 admission.

-This year approximately 1.6 lakh students appeared for IIT JEE Advanced exam on 20th July, out of which only 18,138 students were able to qualify it.
+In session 2018 approximately 1.6 lakh students appeared for IIT JEE Advanced exam, out of which only 18,138 students were able to qualify it.

 You can also have a look on to the tweet by the Union Education Minister Prakash Javadekar -